If you're on the market for a custom designer engagement ring at a fair price, this Ritani review is for you.

 Juli has written hundreds of jewelry and diamond articles and spends much of her free time browsing and helping out in ring buying Facebook groups to keep up with the latest diamond and wedding trends.
 Her wealth of knowledge and experience has given her a unique perspective on what information truly helps our readers find and buy the perfect diamond engagement ring or piece of jewelry.

 With our team of experts and our commitment to providing accurate and trustworthy information, you can trust LearningJewelry.com to guide you through the diamond buying process with confidence.

 Ritani is a name that's usually associated with ring designers like Tiffany or Cartier.
 They were first and foremost known as a ring setting designer and have deals with various online retailers including Whiteflash.

 However, in 2012 after Brian Watkins (ex Blue Nile CEO) took over Ritani, they began to also sell loose diamonds.

-Like most online retailers, Ritani lets you build a ring by choosing your loose diamond and ring setting.
+Like most online retailers we've reviewed, Ritani lets you customize a ring by choosing your loose diamond and ring setting.

 What Makes Ritani Stand Out?

 Ritani's business model is what sets them apart from other similar online retailers, like James Allen and Blue Nile.
 It is called the clicks and bricks business approach.
 The clicks and bricks model is a fun way of saying the company provides a full service both online and in-store.

 Some online retailers may have full service online, but very few locations for customers to visit, like Whiteflash.
 Or, they may have 5-20 locations like James Allen or Brilliant Earth.

 But since Ritani has partners rather than stores, you can browse and view what you're creating online at a store near you.
 Of course, they're not going to be in every location, but there's a lot.